darkman66/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

     LANGUAGE plpythonu VOLATILE;

-More complex example can be plPy function which takes 2 arguments and returns set of records which are considered by PostgreSQL as a table.
+More complex example can be plpython function which takes 2 arguments and returns set of records which are considered by PostgreSQL as a table.
 Such a table works as view which of course can be used in regular SQL queries.
 Below I pasted a function which for given bill number will apply given discount.

     create or replace function logic.view_and_set_discounted_sales(
     in_bill_number bigint,